bhupenderkumar/assignment/SECURITY.md

 ## 🔒 Security Enhancements Applied

-This document outlines the comprehensive security fixes and enhancements implemented to protect the Interactive Assignments application from various security vulnerabilities.
+This document outlines the comprehensive security fixes and enhancements implemented to protect the First Step School application from various security vulnerabilities.

 ## 🚨 Critical Vulnerabilities Fixed